devrohaan/kick-off-git/README.md

 # kick-off-git
-Git - What, Why, When, How and ...
-Everything in Between.
+Git - What, Why, When, and How!

+Basics maketh a man perfect.
+                - Unknown.